rahul4times/gmail/README.md

-This is an email app built in react.js
+This is an email UI app built in react.js